institutional/grin-transfer/README.md

 ## Pipeline steps
 Each run begins with the **collection** step, where book metadata is first downloaded from GRIN and stored locally for evaluation and processing.
-Collecting all book metadata for very large (1 million+ book) collections usually under an hour.
+Collecting all book metadata for very large (1 million+ book) collections usually takes under an hour.

 GRIN needs to "convert" archives to make them available for download.
 This pipeline can **request** conversions up to Google's maximum of 50,000 queued.

 The next step is to start the **sync pipeline**, in which the original book archives are downloaded from GRIN, decrypted, and uploaded or copied to storage.

+If the data is valuable to you, there is a command to **enrich** local metadata with additional fields that GRIN makes available only through direct querying of the TSV endpoint, mostly related to the OCR quality.

-Finally, there are utilities for checking progress and gathering statistics about the run.
+Finally, there are utilities for managing your storage and gathering statistics about the run.

 ## Core Commands

 The pipeline provides a unified command-line interface via `grin.py`, with subcommands that map to the pipeline steps.
-Note that installed via docker, for convenience these can all be called from outside the contanier as `grin-docker <subcommand>`
+When installed via docker, for convenience these can all be called from outside the contanier as `grin-docker <subcommand>`.

 ### 1. Book Collection: `grin.py collect`